airther/sirupsen.github.io/_posts/2015-12-05-season-driven-cooking.md

 trick.

 For meats seasons don't matter quite as much, but still plays a factor.
-Especially when it comes to game meat, which is incredibly and I envy you if you have access to it.
+Especially when it comes to game meat, which is incredible and I envy you if you have access to it.
 I order my meats off of local farms just like vegetables and fruits.